Is Two Cents Tube Clicks a Worthwhile Investment?

 Quick Summary of 2 Cents Tube Clicks

-Pros: You get a good amount of training on how to create and run video ads.
+The Good: You get a good amount of training on how to create and run video ads.
 The course is fairly cheap at just $9.95.

-Cons: The provided material is insufficient to truly have you understand all the nuances of video ranking and click pricing.
+The Bad: The provided material is insufficient to truly have you understand all the nuances of video ranking and click pricing.
 You'll need to purchase the program's $27 upsell and other resources to become adept at video marketing.

-Our Recommendation: This training program isn't a scam, but it doesn't offer everything you need to learn about video ads.
+The Bottom Line: This training program isn't a scam, but it doesn't offer everything you need to learn about video ads.
 We've seen better programs that let you try them for free.

 Selling your stuff through YouTube can be big business if you know how to create compelling video campaigns that really market your goods and appeal to your audience.
 Unfortunately, very few marketers have mastered this skill to their satisfaction.
 As a result, many marketers don’t get a lot of traction with YouTube advertising- or if they do, it’s because they spend lots of cash on their video ads.

 To address the need for creating video campaigns that don’t cost an arm and a leg to launch and run, there comes a training program called 2 Cents Tube Clicks (2CTC).
 This program, whose creator is John Goff, is actually a relaunch of the original 2CTC from last year and now boasts more and updated content.

 The sales page for the 2CTC program states that you’ll get 19 training videos, and that after watching this video series, you’ll be able to launch video ads that cost just 2 cents per click on YouTube’s advertising platform.